Henry-E/RAGEQUIT/README.md

 # RAGEQUIT your DAO

-## Strategy Overview

-The most effective way to ensure a proposal fails is to keep the fail market price within a certain threshold of the spot price, usually 3%.
-This bot sells DAO tokens on the spot market and uses the cash to purchase those tokens back at a discount on the fail market.
-The user can specify what percentage of their tokens they want to sell and the minimum price difference they require to execute trades.
+RAGEQUIT gives DAO members a powerful way to oppose proposals through market action.
+The tool automates selling tokens on the spot market while buying them back cheaper on the fail market, allowing users to credibly signal they'd rather exit their position than see a proposal pass.

 ## Project Overview